h5py/h5py/docs/build.rst

 You will need:

   * Python 2.6 - 3.3
+  * NumPy 1.6 or newer

-Download the MSI installer from http://www.h5py.org and run it.
+Download the installer from http://www.h5py.org and run it.
 HDF5 is included.

 Installing on Linux and Mac OS X
 --------------------------------

+On Mac OS X, `homebrew <http://brew.sh>`_ is a reliable way of getting Python, NumPy, HDF5 and other dependencies set up.
+It is also safe to use h5py with the OS X system Python.

 You will need:

   * HDF5 1.8.4 or newer, shared library version with development headers (``libhdf5-dev`` or similar)
   * Python 2.6 - 3.3 with development headers (``python-dev`` or similar)
-  * NumPy 1.5 or newer (1.6 recommended)
+  * NumPy 1.6 or newer
+  * Optionally `Cython <http://cython.org>`_, if you want to access features introduced after HDF5 1.8.4, or Parallel HDF5.

 With ``pip`` or ``easy_install``::